-If you have some time to kill before indulging at L’Entrecôte there’s plenty of places to kick back with a glass, or 2, of wine, I know that’s where we start and finding good wine is just too easy in Bordeaux.
+If you have some time to kill before indulging at L’Entrecôte there are plenty of places to kick back with a glass, or 2, of wine, I know that’s where we start, and finding good wine is just too easy in Bordeaux.
 No matter where you end up you’ll have a great time, of that I’m sure, however, my favorite experience to date was at Cousin et Compagnie.
-This awesome little wine shop actually offers tastings along with a basic introduction into Bordeaux wines and, of course, a little meat and cheese platter, if you like.
+This awesome little wine shop actually offers tastings along with a basic introduction to Bordeaux wines and, of course, a little meat and cheese platter, if you like.

 Around the city you may notice a number of Bistro Régent restaurants, they’re absolutely everywhere, and usually, I would avoid mentioning a venue with such a large footprint.
 However, if you do it right, you will feel no guilt at all.
 I haven’t been to any of the venues in the city center, however, the reason this venue makes it to my list is because of the location out near Bacalan.
 Actually situated on a boat at the quays, this restaurant is very similar to L’Entrecôte, though they do offer a few additional items such as salmon and chicken for those who are kidding themselves, and avoiding “unhealthy” foods in France; good luck.
 Kick back on the boat, drink well, eat well, and be merry; that’s the way of life here!